Tensorlabbet A blog of deep learnings

 Flexibility in tool use requires more tinkering for the local hosting setup.
 For web search, LangGraph offers some simple integrations for custom agentic harnesses that I have been experimenting with.
 For agentic coding, pi.dev (on which OpenClaw was built) offers a terminal-based, minimal coding agent harness that I have been running in a docker sandbox with a local RTX 3090 and larger models.

+Ultimately, these setups might go a long way if I was suddenly cut off from proprietary APIs entirely.
+However, they also show some of the limitations of these smaller and aggressively quantized local models.
 Despite web search capabilities, the outputs from the simple LangGraph harness easily miss the mark and the reasoning traces can be quite revealing as to where the models go wrong.
 For agentic coding meanwhile, some of the aggressively quantized SLMs tend to produce typos and go down unproductive rabbit holes that larger, more capable models would typically manage to avoid.

 Interestingly, self-hosting larger models would actually be more viable on newer Apple Silicon chips than on the RTX 3090 GPU.
 While the latter still wins out for compute-intensive training tasks, its 24 GB VRAM cannot beat the memory capacity of up to 512 GB of unified memory for pure inference tasks.